raqeebanjum/SCS-Excel-Extractor/README.md

 3. **Start the Application**
-   - Extract the industrial-data-processor.zip to your desired location
+   - Extract the ZIP to your desired location
    - Open Terminal
    - Navigate to the application folder:
      ```zsh
-     cd path/to/industrial-data-processor
+     cd path/to/SCS-Excel-processor
      ```
    - Make the start script executable (first time only):
      ```zsh